ledgerW/pathlight/memory-bank/progress.md

 - Improved user experience for returning users
 - Added automatic session checking on site arrival
 - Enhanced home page and login routes to check for valid sessions
+- Fixed 422 validation error in the find_user_by_email endpoint with proper email validation
+- Added support for both query parameter and request body methods in user lookup
+- Implemented token extraction from expired sessions to maintain user context
+- Improved error handling with more specific error messages
+- Enhanced session handling for a smoother return experience

 Recent UI improvements:
 - Enhanced results display with structured, visually appealing sections